rdtHK/container/README.md

 - A proper README.

 ## Examples
+Raw values are returned directly.

 ```php
 $container = new Container();
 $container->add('one', 1);
 $container->get('one'); // 1
 ```

+Builder functions are executed the first time 'get' is called and their return value is cached and returned on subsequent calls.

 ```php
 $container = new Container();